ttracx/project-cyberitis/README.md

 ARCHITECTURE

-The System Is Composed Of Four Main Components:
+The System Is Composed Of Five Main Components:

   1 Machine Learning Dataset Generator
-  2 Global And Self-Generating Local Representative Workloads 3 Machine Learning Metrics Of Interest And Visualization 4 Backend (Local And Cloud Deployable) Big Data Analysis And Visualization Platform
+  2 Global And Self-Generating Local Representative Workloads 3 Independent Big Data Analytics Framework for Data Analysis And Mining 4 Machine Learning Metrics Of Interest And Visualization 5 Backend (Local And Cloud Deployable) Big Data Analysis And Visualization Platform